How Can I Cure Carpal Tunnel?

 Can carpal tunnel really be cured?

 Yes—especially in the mild stage.
-With night bracing, activity changes, and targeted tendon therapy, many people fully eliminate their symptoms before the nerve is damaged.
+With night bracing, activity changes, and targeted tendon therapy, many people can fully eliminate symptoms before nerve damage occurs.

 How long does it take to cure carpal tunnel?

 Mild cases may improve within weeks.
-Moderate cases can take longer and may need structured therapy.
-Severe cases rarely resolve without aggressive treatment.
+Moderate cases take longer and often require structured therapy.
+Severe cases rarely resolve without more aggressive treatment.

 What is the most effective treatment for mild carpal tunnel?

-A combination of night bracing, activity modifications, and targeted tendon therapy provides the highest success rate and can prevent the condition from progressing.
+A combination of night bracing, activity modifications, and targeted tendon therapy offers the highest success rate and helps prevent the condition from progressing.

 Can ignoring carpal tunnel make it permanent?